Observatory

 πŸ§ͺTest

-Runs the test suite β€” only pushes if all tests pass
+Runs the test suite β€” only ships if all tests pass

 Cycle repeats daily β€” the system continuously improves itself